amunchet/fastapi-auth0-quickstart/README.md

 ## Design Notes

-The simple Flask application in `serve.py` is meant as a starting point.
+The simple FastAPI application in `serve.py` is meant as a starting point.

 Permissions are defined at the top of the file.

-From there, use the definied wrappers on flask routes.
+From there, use the definied wrappers on FastAPI routes.
 Two examples are given, with and without a wrapper.